 The flight of birds, a dream that humans have tried to mimic since time immemorial.
-Photographers are no different.
+Bird photographers are no different.
 We love to capture those beautiful birds in flight.
 They are the most challenging shots and, when we get a good bird-in-flight shot, it gives us that special high.
-Let’s see what goes into getting a bird-in-flight shot.
+Let’s see what goes into getting a bird in flight shot.

 The Problem: Changing Background

 Imagine the following scenario… you are in in your favorite water fowl photography location.
 A big bird (maybe something like a crane) is flying directly towards you at a height of around 200 feet above the ground.
 More likely than not, there’s a blue or white sky behind the bird, correct?

 Now that I have you thinking about the bird in flight, let’s say you have locked the focus on the bird and the camera is doing a good job at metering the situation.
 You go on clicking some cool perspectives of the bird coming in and its beautiful landing.